VirtuosoResearch/MMTraCE/README.md

 ## Overview

-This code implements **MMTraCE**, an multimodal learning framework for traffic accident prediction and causal estimation.
+This code implements **MMTraCE**, a multimodal learning framework for traffic accident prediction and causal estimation.

 We construct a large-scale dataset across $6$ U.S. states, comprising $9$ million traffic accident records, $1$ million high-resolution satellite images, and node-level structured features such as weather statistics, traffic volume, and road attributes.
 Each node in the road network is paired with a satellite image and associated temporal features, enabling localized multimodal learning.